Plant Safety – Avoid Pitfalls of New and Untrained Plant Employees

 From a front-line supervisor’s perspective, new and untrained employees can cultivate numerous problems in the plant.
 For example, absenteeism will become rampant.
 This usually puts undo stress on co-workers.

 Staff turnover is another concern for supervisors, as they may end up having to spend the majority of their time training a constant flow of new employees on job specifics.
-Through this process, health and safety issues often take a back seat.
+Through this process, plant safety and health issues often take a back seat.

 For management, new and untrained employees present a different set of costly challenges.
 For example, productivity will drop due to lost time, there may be overtime expenses, insurance costs will rise and there can be potential lost customer sales.
 Worker’s compensation claims will also increase and lead to higher premiums.